Instruction set reference

 - location: Sending a message: A value of 0 (corresponding to the body element of the client frame) means the message should be sent to the direct parent of this client.
 A location corresponding to a child frame means send the message to the client connected to that frame.
 Receiving a message: A value of 0 (corresponding to body element) means the message came from the direct parent of this frame.
 A location value corresponding to a child frame means the message came from that client.

 - arg[0]: A suggested default 'filename' to be given to the resource, for example untitled picture.
 The FIFO-host may or may not use this suggestion where a new file is to be created.
 Some FIFO-hosts may use this name to identify the document for the user's benefit.
+This filename should not include the filename extension (nor a trailing slash for directories) as this information is provided separately through arg[2].
+May be blank under certain circumstances (see Notes below).

 - arg[1]: Minimal required access mode(e.g. r), optionally followed by a space, and the full set of supported access modes that the FIFO-client can take advantage of.
 See below.